junxit/us-congress-bills-110/bill.md

     >           - **(dd)** 92.5 percent of such aggregate industry qualified NBCR losses of between $40,000,000,000 and $60,000,000,000; and
     >           - **(ee)** 95 percent of such aggregate industry qualified NBCR losses of more than $60,000,000,000;
     >         - **(II)** 100 percent of the insured losses of the insurer resulting from NBCR terrorism that, based upon pro rata determinations pursuant to paragraph (2)(B), result in aggregate industry insured losses during such Program Year exceeding $100,000,000,000, up to the limit under paragraph (2)(A).
-    >       - **(ii)** *Qualified NBCR losses* For purposes of this subparagraph, the term “qualified NBCR losses” means, with respect to insured losses of an insurer resulting from NBCR terrorism during an additional Program Year, that portion of the amount of such insured losses that—
+    >       - **(ii)** *Qualified NBCR losses* For purposes of this subparagraph, the term “qualified NBCR losses” means, with respect to insured losses of an insurer resulting from NBCR terrorism during an additional Program Year, that portion of the amount of such insured losses that result from any such reactions, releases, or contaminations and that—
-    >         - **(I)** exceeds the applicable insurer deductible required to be paid during such Program Year; and
+    >         - **(I)** exceed the applicable insurer deductible required to be paid during such Program Year; and
     >         - **(II)** based upon pro rata determinations pursuant to paragraph (2)(B), does not result in aggregate industry insured losses during such Program Year exceeding $100,000,000,000.
-    >     - **(C)** *Program trigger* In the case of a certified act of terrorism occurring after March 31, 2006, no compensation shall be paid by the Secretary under subsection (a), unless the aggregate industry insured losses resulting from such certified act of terrorism exceed $50,000,000, except that if a certified act of terrorism occurs for which resulting aggregate industry insured losses exceed $1,000,000,000, the applicable amount for any subsequent certified act of terrorism shall be the amount specified in section 102(1)(B)(ii).
+    >     - **(C)** *Program trigger* In the case of a certified act of terrorism occurring after March 31, 2006, no compensation shall be paid, pursuant to subsection (h)(1), by the Secretary under subsection (a), unless the aggregate industry insured losses resulting from such certified act of terrorism exceed $50,000,000, except that if a certified act of terrorism occurs for which resulting aggregate industry insured losses exceed $1,000,000,000, the applicable amount for any subsequent certified act of terrorism shall be the amount specified in section 102(1)(B)(ii).
-    >     - **(D)** *Limitation on compensation for group life insurance* Notwithstanding any other provision of this Act, the Federal share of compensation under the Program paid by the Secretary for insured losses of an insurer resulting from coverage of any single certificate holder under any group life insurance coverages of the insurer may not during any additional Program Year exceed $1,000,000.
+    >     - **(D)** *Limitation on compensation for group life insurance* Notwithstanding any other provision of this Act, the Federal share of compensation under the Program paid, pursuant to subsection (h)(1), by the Secretary for insured losses of an insurer resulting from coverage of any single certificate holder under any group life insurance coverages of the insurer may not during any additional Program Year exceed $1,000,000.
     >     - **(E)** *Prohibition on duplicative compensation* The Federal share of compensation for insured losses under the Program shall be reduced by the amount of compensation provided by the Federal Government to any person under any other Federal program for those insured losses.
     >   - **(2)** *Cap on annual liability*
     >     - **(A)** *In general* Notwithstanding paragraph (1) or any other provision of Federal or State law, including any State workers’ compensation or other compulsory insurance law, if the aggregate amount of the Federal share of compensation to be paid to all insurers pursuant to paragraph (1) exceeds $100,000,000,000, during any additional Program Year (until such time as the Congress may act otherwise with respect to such losses)—